-35 Best Action Adventure Games With Incredible Worlds - Gameranx
+40 Best Action-Adventure Games With Incredible Worlds - Gameranx

 Release Date: November 2019

-Another game set in an apocalyptic version of the future in the United States is Death Stranding.
-In this game, where monstrous, destructive beasts roam the Earth and your role as a courier is to deliver cargo to a variety of isolated outposts, the world setting is pretty grim.
-However, it’s also kind of interesting, in as far as exploring a world trying to survive in the face of cataclysmic odds can be.
-The ravaged wasteland you’ll encounter as you traverse the game’s open-world environment feels creepily atmospheric and leaves you fascinated with ‘what if’ questions about life, death and the future of humanity.
+Another game set in an apocalyptic future is Death Stranding.
+This game features a grim setting, where monstrous, destructive beasts roam the Earth and your role as a courier is to deliver cargo to a variety of isolated outposts.
+It’s also the best kind of bizarre, as far as exploring a world trying to survive in the face of cataclysmic odds can be.
+The ravaged wasteland you’ll encounter as you traverse the game’s open-world environment feels creepily atmospheric and leaves you fascinated with ‘what if’ questions about life, death, and the future of humanity.

 Publisher: Hello Games